jxhnthan/NUS-PL4226-Submission/README.md

 Semester 1, AY 2022/2023 (Dr. Cynthia Siew)

-This repository contains all the relevant documents to replicate the network construction and data analysis:
+This repository contains all the relevant documents to replicate the network construction and data analysis for grading:

-1. Amazon Narrative (.word and .pdf format)
+1. Amazon Narrative (.word and .pdf format) - 20%
-2. Data, Scripts and Output
+2. Data, Scripts and Output - 20%
-3.
+3. Final Reflections - 10%
+4. Video - 10%

 Live presentation slides can be accessed via this link: https://tinyurl.com/PL4246-Johnathan